acourtes/Bikes_rental_API/README.md

   * If the station is in altitude, the user will have bonus
   * Ability to find near stations when one is full

+And there is also in change in the users API : the id will be a string and no more an integer

 ## V2 API development
 How can you do to do that by having just one code base and be able to improve the V2 in the future without being annoyed by V1 ?